 Senior Lecturer in Computer Science

 Cardiff Metropolitan University

-Working with researchers across the world in a wide range of different areas/sciences — it’s amazing where you can apply “computational thinking” or novel computing techniques to do cutting-edge research.
+Favourite thing to do in science Working with researchers across the world in a wide range of different areas/sciences — it’s amazing where you can apply “computational thinking” or novel computing techniques to do cutting-edge research.

 My research is at the hardware/software interface: making microprocessors run more efficiently, as well as developing tools and languages to use them more effectively.